y3owk1n/nvs/docs/INSTALLATION.md

 ### Windows Issues

-**nvs** has limited Windows support.
+**nvs** supports Windows through native PowerShell scripts.
 If you encounter issues:

-- Ensure you're running in an administrator terminal for symlink creation
+- Ensure you're running PowerShell with appropriate permissions (no admin required for user installation)
-- Check that your antivirus isn't blocking the binary
+- Check that your antivirus isn't blocking the binary download
-- Verify PATH environment variables are set correctly
+- Verify PATH environment variables are set correctly (restart terminal after installation)
+- The installer automatically adds **nvs** to your user PATH

 ### Permission Issues